Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Forward Problem

+The inverse problem is to reconstruct the spatial distribution $c(\bx)$ from the measured pressure time-series $p(t, r, e)$ for all emitter-receiver pairs, given the source $s(t, e)$.

-While the data is typically measured in the time domain, i.e. with a broadband excitation signal, the image reconstruction is here performed in the frequency domain.
-To this end, we define the following Fourier transform pair between the time and temporal frequency domains,
+While the measurements are typically made in the time domain using a broadband excitation signal, the image reconstruction is performed in the frequency domain.
+To facilitate this, the following Fourier transform pair is defined between the time and temporal frequency domains:

-\subsection{Lossy Helmholtz equation and complex wavevector}
+\subsection{Lossy Helmholtz Equation and Complex Wavevector}